jnichols-pdx/frupal/map_files.md

 obstacle: *<x location\>* *<y location\>* *<kind\>* *<energy cost\>* *<description\>*

-Specifies one of many obstacles on a map.
+Specifies one of many obstacles on a map, which cost energy to remove.
 *<kind\>* is a string that defines what type of obstacle this is, and thus what tools affect this obstacle.
+(Should match a tool's *<target\>*)
 *<kind\>* may not contain whitespace, and is not expected to be visible to the player.
 *<energy cost\>* is the amount of energy required for a player to remove this obstacle without the appropriate tool.
 *<description\>* Should be used for the player-visible description of an obstacle instead of *<kind\>*.